 - You have five days after the summons is served on you to file a response with the court.
 The response must be in proper legal form if you want the court to hear your case.
 The Unlawful Detainer Answer Packet (PKT-021) lists the forms used to answer an unlawful detainer matter.
-Forms are available in the Civil Business Office for a nominal fee at http://www.courts.ca.gov/forms.htm?filter=UD or at http://www.turbocourt.com.
+Forms are available in the Civil Business Office or can be downloaded from the Judicial Council of California website.

 - If you do not file your response on time, you may lose the case, you may be evicted, and your wages, money, and property may be taken without further warning from the court.

 - There is a fee for filing your response unless you are an indigent person qualifying for a fee waiver of court fees.
-If you think you may qualify for a fee waiver, ask the clerk for a Request to Waive Court Fees (JC Form # FW-001) or click the link to get a copy.
+If you think you may qualify for a fee waiver, refer to the Request to Waive Court Fees (JC Form # FW-001) for more information.

-- If you want to join the lawsuit, you have the right to do so.
-Fill out the Prejudgment Claim of Right to Possession (CP10.5), that was attached to the court papers you received.
-Then file it at the courthouse within 10 days.
-You must also file an Answer - Unlawful Detainer (UD-105) within 5 days of filing the Prejudgment Claim of Right to Possession form.
+If you want to join the lawsuit, you have the right to do so.
+Fill out the Prejudgment Claim of Right to Possession (CP10.5), that was attached to the court papers you received and file it at the courthouse within 10 days.
+You must also file an Answer - Unlawful Detainer (UD-105) within five days of filing the Prejudgment Claim of Right to Possession form.

 If you are being sued, you must file a responsive pleading to the lawsuit.
 You will then be noticed by mail of the trial date.
 If you do not respond, a Default Judgment may be issued against you and your eviction may proceed.

 Get all the information related to your case.
 If possible, bring your original documents.
 This may include the following papers: